 Results

-Dataset Summary
+Dataset summary

 Our final dataset comprised 2,167 effect sizes from five broad taxonomic groups: mammals, birds, fish, invertebrates, and reptiles/amphibians (combined).
 The number of species (n = 10-106), studies (n = 11-61) and effect sizes (n = 95-674) per taxa are shown in Table 1.
 Boldness was the most well-studied, and sociality the least-studied, of the five personality types (n=814 and 166 effect sizes, respectively) (Table 2).

-Sex Differences
+Sex differences

 Combining all five personality traits, males and females did not differ significantly in their mean personality in any of the five taxa, nor was there a significant sex difference in variability (Table 1 and Table S14).
 The effect size estimates from our basic meta-analytic intercept models all had high heterogeneity (I2Total SMD > 0.70; I2Total lnCVR > 0.60), while there was moderate-low heterogeneity for reptiles/amphibians (I2Total SMD = 0.45; I2Total lnCVR = 0.01) and fish (I2Total lnCVR = 0.49).
 Heterogeneity in the sex difference in mean personality mostly came from between-study differences (I2StudyID), while phylogenetic relationships and among species differences (I2phylo and I2species, respectively) explained heterogeneity in the variability of effect sizes for mammals, birds and reptiles/amphibians only (see Table S14).

 The lack of a sex difference in mean and variability in personality could arise if the direction of any difference in sex-specific values varied across the five personality traits.
 When the traits were analysed separately, we found significant sex differences in mean values in only two cases.
 Females were significantly more sociable in birds (XSMD =-0.68, 95% CIs: -1.16, -0.21; p=0.005), but less exploratory in reptiles/amphibians (XSMD = 0.25, 95% CIs: 0.05, 0.45; p=0.02).
+It is important to note, however, that these sex differences were observed with n=4 species for reptiles/amphibians and n=2 species for birds thus may not represent true patterns in either taxonomic group.
 While the magnitude of the estimated effect sizes suggest that sex-differences might exist for personality traits in other taxa (e.g., invertebrates and fish) none of the other 23 tests for sex differences in mean personality were statistically significant (Table 2, Figures 2 & 3).

 There was only a single significant sex difference in variability when traits were analysed separately.
 Females were more variable in their aggressive behaviour in fish (XlnCVR =-0.13, 95% CIs: -0.25, -0.01; p=0.04).
 Again, while the magnitude of the estimated effect sizes in other groups were equivalent or even larger for the difference in variance between males and females, none of the 24 other tests were statistically significant (Table 2, Figures 2 & 3 and Table S15).

-Sexual Size Dimorphism and Sex Differences in Personality
+Sexual size dimorphism and sex differences in personality